MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

     - Ensure that Source IP Restoration supports the traffic.
 If not, don't send the relevant traffic through Global Secure Access.
 - At this time, connecting through the Global Secure Access client is required to acquire Private Access traffic.
 - Data plane protection capabilities are in preview (authentication plane protection is generally available).
-- If you enabled universal tenant restrictions and you access the Microsoft Entra admin center for a tenant on the allowlist, you might see an "Access denied" error.
+- If you enabled Universal Tenant Restrictions and you access the Microsoft Entra admin center for a tenant on the allowlist, you might see an "Access denied" error.
 To correct this error, add the following feature flag to the Microsoft Entra admin center:
     - `?feature.msaljs=true&exp.msaljsexp=true`
     - For example, you work for Contoso.
 Fabrikam, a partner tenant, is on the allowlist.
 You might see the error message for the Fabrikam tenant's Microsoft Entra admin center.
         - If you received the "access denied" error message for the URL `https://entra.microsoft.com/`, then add the feature flag as follows:   `https://entra.microsoft.com/?feature.msaljs%253Dtrue%2526exp.msaljsexp%253Dtrue#home`